IKOR-GmbH/sip-framework/docs/core.md

 </appender>
 ```

-Files for defining translation values, should be created inside translate directory as a bundle of .property files,
+Files for defining translation values should be created inside 'translations' directory as a bundle of .property files,
 under a common name, which should be extended by a suffix in following format \_{language}.

 Each file consists of keys, shared in the bundle, followed by its value as a phrase in the language used.